 Even though everything “feels” good, there may be underlying symptoms that things are a bit off track.
 Something may have happened that, unless detected and corrected, will explode into a liability or disciplinary situation.
 Here are a few examples of things that seem trivial on the surface, but could end up causing some major problems:

 - Commingling funds, and other accounting shortcuts.

-- Change in the firm not reflected in business practices or E&O policy.
+- Change in the firm not reflected in business practices or lawyer professional liability (LPL) policy.

 - Incorrect storage, calendaring and practice management tools or processes.

 - Client relationships and communications not adequately managed and documented.